-Secchi depth measurements will be taken during the first and main dredging campaign of 60,000m3 proposed to be undertaken in 2024 at the disposal and dredge areas and at a reference area to monitor water clarity during dredging and disposal operations.
-Secchi depth measurements will be taken on five occasions: one week before the commencement of dredge; on days 2, 5 and 10 of the dredging operation; and one week after the dredging is finished.
+Secchi depth measurements will be taken during the first and main dredging campaign of 60,000m undertaken in 2024 and the second dredging campaign of 10,000m in 2025 at the disposal and dredge areas and at a reference area to monitor water clarity during dredging and disposal operations.
+In 2024, Secchi depth measurements will be taken on five occasions: one week before the commencement of dredge; on days 2, 5, and 10 of the dredging operation; and one week after the dredging is finished.
+In 2025, Secchi depth measurements will be taken on three to four occasions: one week before the commencement of dredging; on days 2 and 5 of the dredging operation; and one week after the dredging is finished (if plumes are 'evident' on day 5 of the operation).
 Secchi depth measurements will be taken at all field points shown in Table 2.3, Figure 1.4 and Figure 1.5.

 Secchi depth measurements will be taken between 1100hrs and 1300hrs when sun glint on the water surface is minimal, where practical.